blackgwehnade/PUI2016_fk759/HW_6/readme.md

 Then I worked with Jordan Vani (who contributed much more heavily) in running the statistical tests and creating the requested plots, as well as the final significance testing of the null hypothesis.

+# FBB Where is your authorea article link??